 Baseline Video Style

 Sometimes it is great to streamline your video editing process by developing a single baseline editing style.
 For instance, you can use a consistent pattern for editing your video, including transitions, music, thumbnail style, and any elements.
-This will reduce your video editing time, and the audience will connect with your consistent style.
+This will reduce video editing time, and the audience will connect with your consistent manner.
 For example, you can add a snippet at the start of your videos telling viewers what they can expect in the video or add a surprise element to grab the audience’s attention.
 This consistent style of video editing helps keep your audience engaged.

 Take a break

 Your video editing experience should be fun, whether you use YouTube editor or a third-party app.
-If you are looking for another YouTube video editor, then check out InVideo.
+If you are looking for another YouTube video editor, check out InVideo.
 The app creates hassle-free videos and consists of thousands of free templates.